jenniferboedker/Sample_Tracking_Status_Overview/README.rst

 You also see, that you need to provide two more properties then, ``email`` and ``auth_id``.
 The email property is used to generate your portal-user id, the auth-id is the one that is provided by the authentication provider after successful login into the portal.
-As wen run in test mode here, you need to simulate it with the properties.
+As we run in test mode here, you need to simulate it with the properties.

 Credits